 Bulgur is the primary ingredient in tabbouleh, but it isn’t the only one.
 Tabbouleh also has finely chopped parsley, tomatoes, mint, and onion in it.
 It’s seasoned with lemon juice, olive oil, and salt.
 Different cuisines use different amounts of the same ingredients, leading to different flavors, and often add other ingredients like garlic.

 Traditionally, it’s served as mezze or an appetizer-like food that is served with alcohol in Middle Eastern cultures.

 Despite being a staple of Middle Eastern culture, tabbouleh has gained popularity in the US.
 It’s easy to see why as well.
 It’s packed with flavor and it’s a perfect dish to showcase all the fresh tomatoes and herbs in your garden in the summer.

-One of the advantages of this, apart from being able to simply use what I had on hand, is that it makes it gluten free.
-The quinoa has a more delicate texture than the bulgur and is higher in protein as well.
+One of the advantages of this, apart from being able to simply use what I had on hand, is that it makes it gluten-free.
+Quinoa has a more delicate texture than bulgur and is higher in protein as well.
 Since tabbouleh is a traditionally vegan choice, it’s a great way to increase the protein of your dish.
-Quinoa is also a great source of fiber, amino acids, magnesium and riboflavin – so it packs a serious nutritional punch!
+Quinoa is also a great source of fiber, amino acids, magnesium, and riboflavin – so it packs a serious nutritional punch!

 Quinoa works great in a variety of salads and lunches.
 In fact, I often like to have some of it on hand for quick lunches.
 It’s something that you can cook up in a batch and keep in the refrigerator for several days.